Ophelia (Heyser): Themes

 The painting depicts Ophelia singing while floating in a river just before she drowns.
 The scene is described in Act IV, Scene VII of Hamlet in a speech by Queen Gertrude.

 The episode depicted is not usually seen onstage, as in Shakespeare's text it exists only in Gertrude's description.
 Out of her mind with grief, Ophelia has been making garlands of wildflowers.
 She climbs into a willow tree overhanging a brook to dangle some from its branches, and a bough breaks beneath her.
 She lies in the water singing songs, as if unaware of her danger ("incapable of her own distress").
 Her clothes, trapping air, have allowed her to temporarily stay afloat ("Her clothes spread wide, / And, mermaid-like, awhile they bore her up.").
 But eventually, "her garments, heavy with their drink, / Pull'd the poor wretch from her melodious lay" down "to muddy death".

 Ophelia's death has been praised as one of the most poetically written death scenes in literature.

 In popular culture

-It attracted attention in 2025 when it was identified as an inspiration for the opening scene of the video for "The Fate of Ophelia", the lead single from Taylor Swift's album The Life of a Showgirl.
+The painting attracted attention in 2025 when it was identified as an inspiration for the opening scene of the video for "The Fate of Ophelia", the lead single from Taylor Swift's album The Life of a Showgirl.
 Following the release of Swift's music video, hundreds of fans flocked to the Museum Wiesbaden in Wiesbaden, Germany, to view Ophelia, the first painting recreated in the video.